marco262/my_wiki/data/dnd/class/druid.md

 ## Spellcasting

 Drawing on the divine essence of nature itself, you can cast spells to shape that essence to your will.
-See chapter 10 for the general rules of spellcasting and chapter 11 for the [druid spell list](/dnd/class_spell_list/druid/true).
+See the [druid spell list](/dnd/class_spell_list/druid/true) for the spells available to you.

 ### Cantrips